gearcity/VENT-QuickGUI/README.md

 We went ahead and created this repo to preserve the old code as well distribute bug fixes and change we made to QuickGUI 9.10 for the production of GearCity.

-We do not recommended to using QuickGUI for any new projects with Ogre3d.
+We do not recommended using QuickGUI for any new projects with Ogre3d.
 But if you have any old projects using QuickGUI feel free to use/contribute to this repo.